scikit-hep/pyhf/docs/development.rst

     git push origin release/vX.Y.x

-Creating the release branch from the release tag makes the tag reachable from the branch, which the release workflows require to validate the version of a patch release against the release series and to summarize the changes since the previous release in the tag annotation.
+Creating the release branch from the release tag makes the tag reachable from the branch, which ``hatch-vcs`` requires to correctly derive the release series versions for the distributions built from the branch (e.g. dev versions for untagged commits).
+As the ``tbump.toml`` on the release branch records the latest release of its release series, the version validation of a patch release prepared from the branch is automatically scoped to the release series.

 Patch releases follow the same release procedure as all other releases, with the ``release/vX.Y.x`` branch selected when running the `Prepare release`_ and